- 350g self-raising flour

 - 6 rashers of streaky bacon, cooked until crisp and then diced

 - 2 large eggs

 Line a baking tray with parchment paper and preheat the oven to 190C.
 In a large bowl, mix together the flour, baking powder and ½ tsp salt.
-The addition of baking powder when you are already using self-raising flour is simply that cheese scones can have a tendency to be on the heavy side and need a helping hand to rise and stay light.
+The addition of baking powder when you are already using self-raising flour is simply that cheese scones tend to be on the heavy side, so need a helping hand to rise and stay light.

 Toss the butter through the flour and then using your hands or a pastry blender rub in the flour until the butter is in irregular sized pieces, no larger than peas.
 Mix in the cheddar, bacon, wild garlic, fennel seeds and paprika, evenly distributing the ingredients.
 Whisk together the milk and eggs then pour into the middle of the scone mixture, then using a butter knife mix to form a shaggy dough.

 Tip the dough out onto a well-floured work surface and use your hands to briefly bring together to form a uniform dough.
 Lightly flour the work surface and roll or press out to a thickness of about 2.5cm thick.
 Use a 7cm round cookie cutter to cut out as many scones as possible.
 Gently re-knead the off cuts to cut out the last few scones.
 Transfer to the baking trays.
 You can also simply press the scone dough into rectangles, roughly 1 inch thick, and then use a sharp knife to cut into squares.